detyse/Label3D-python/_label3d_notes.md

 + not using the generated skeleton. but using skeleton and joint selected combine.

 + no more consider the mat file video generation.

++ if the video number not align with the number of cameras, assume the first n cameras are used.